 Book a shore excursion through a local tour company

-For the truly adventurous, make friends with other cruise passengers and hire a local guide in-person at the port, which are usually hubs of activity.
-Creating your own shore excursion can help your budget go further.
+For the truly adventurous, make friends with other cruise passengers and hire a local guide in-person at the port, which is usually the hub of activity.
+Creating your own shore excursion can help stretch your paycheck a bit further.

 Rent a car and create your own tour